jmbucknall/EZDSL/ezdsl.md

 ### Declaration
     constructor Create(DataOwner : boolean);
 #### Description
-  Creates the tree by calling the ancestor's Create.
+  Creates the tree by calling the ancestor's `Create`.
 The container is forced to sorted.

 ### Declaration